tjanson/wire-docs/src/how-to/install/installation.md

 to `values/wire-server/secrets.yaml`.
 These are the `legalhold.tlsKey` and `legalhold.tlsCert` options.

-Finally in `values/wire-server/secrets.yaml`, `legalhold.serviceToken`  needs to
+Finally, in `values/wire-server/secrets.yaml`, `legalhold.serviceToken`  needs to
 be set to a random alpha-numerical string.